 It Takes Time

-Having found my passion and purpose, the writing on my loss has continued and my goal is to touch your heart with the day to-day topics that surround the grief experience.
-I have chosen moments in my life that depict the everyday and how they were impacted with the illness and loss of my loved one.
-By choosing the everyday topics I have focused on the positives within my personal loss experience.
+Having found my passion and purpose, writing about my loss has continued.
+My goal is to touch your heart with the day-to-day topics that surround the grief experience.
+The moments I chose were depictions of how my loved ones’ illnesses impacted our everyday life.
+By choosing everyday topics, I was able to focus on the positives within my personal loss experience.

 It’s the Little Things

-I have found that it’s the little things that get you to the other side and as I write I focus on those moments in my life that provide me with the strength to go on one more day.
-Some of the topics that I have written about include the Last Kiss, the Unspoken Promise, the Mess, the Family Hug, and the Defining Moment.
+I have found that it’s the little things that get you to the other side.
+As I write, I focus on those moments in life that provide me with the strength to go on one more day.
+The topics include the Last Kiss, the Unspoken Promise, the Mess, the Family Hug, and the Defining Moment.

-What I have learned through my loss experience is that life continues and I want to be a part of it.
-I want to participate in my life and continue to embrace the things that bring me joy such as laughter, hiking through nature, art, music, films, museums and of course books.
+What I have learned through my loss experience is that life continues.
+Today I want to be a part of the life experience, participate in it and .continue to embrace the things that bring me joy.
+I’m working hard at not missing anything, especially, laughter, hiking through nature, art, music, films, museums, and of course, books.

 Background

-My background has provided me with a varied work experience which included twenty years as a social worker serving troubled teenagers, battered women, the mentally ill and then focusing on suicide prevention training.
-The next twenty-six years were spent at a large insurance carrier where I was able to utilize my writing skills to design, implement and deliver corporate training throughout the United States.
+My background has provided me with varied work experience.
+This experience included twenty years as a social worker serving troubled teenagers, battered women, and the mentally ill.
+This work continued as a Training Director focused on suicide prevention.
+The next twenty-six years of my work life were spent at a large insurance carrier.
+Here I was able to utilize my writing skills to design, implement and deliver corporate training throughout the United States.

 I can be reached at: